usubalang/usuba/bench/ua-vs-human/ace/Readme.md

 ## Correctness

 The current benchmark does not check for correctness.
-However, the Usubac compiler checks for the correctness of the Ascon cipher in its continuous integration tests.
+However, the Usubac compiler checks for the correctness of the AsconAce cipher in its continuous integration tests.

 If you want to check to the codes running here are indeed correct, do